LexRillo/LexRillo/README.md

 <details><summary> More about me:</summary>
 	- Videogame maniac.
 From engines to design, videogames are an obsession for me.

 	- Movie aficionado.
-I try to watch everygood movie from the 1950s until now.
+I try to watch every good movie from the 1950s until now.

 	- My languages: Spanish, Italian and English.
 Trying to learn Japanese.

 	- Background in Chemical Engineering.
 No longer interested in the engineering side but still love Chemistry.
 It's complicated 🤣.

-	- I love puzzles and mathematical or not.
+	- I love puzzles - mathematical or not.
 I guess that's why I also love (data) compression and encryption.

 	- DotA 2 player active since 2013.
 Getting better.
 Slowly.😢
 </details>